gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 ```

 Now that we have a way to tell if the **arguments** passed to our custom all settled function is **iterable** or **not**.
 Next step is to wrap our iteration (forEach) with `new Promise()` object.
 So that when all our inputs are settled, we can return the results.

+Implementation is quite similar to [Promise.all()](https://www.how-it-works.dev/javascript/promise.all) we did few weeks back with few exceptions.

 #### Code: